shown in other instead.

 This chapter gives an overview of the Sandworm tool interface.

-In general, the process of generating the landscape in Sandworm is as follows:
+In general, the process of generating the terrain in Sandworm is as follows:

-- Prepare assets: source data for landscape (geodata-based maps or links to online geodata sources), vector data to create roads and objects, OSM data to generate buildings, masks to generate vegetation, nodes that will be used as roads, trees, and anything else generated according to your data.
+- Prepare assets: source data for terrain (geodata-based maps or links to online geodata sources), vector data to generate roads and point objects, OSM data to generate buildings, masks to generate vegetation, nodes that will be used as roads, trees, and anything else generated according to your data.

-- Open Sandworm and add the landscape data: heights and imagery.
+- Open Sandworm and add the terrain data: heights and imagery.

-- Define the output settings such as terrain type, quality of generated data, and the world that is going to store the generated result.
+- Define the output settings such as terrain type, quality of generated data, and the world that will store the generated result.

 - Generate (or re-generate) the output.

-- Open the world with the output in UnigineEditor.
+- Open the world with the output terrain in UnigineEditor.

 Opening the Sandworm Tool#

-To open Sandworm, in the main menu select Tools -> Sandworm.
+To open Sandworm, select Tools -> Sandworm in the main menu.

 The following window will open: